Meeting Location and Date

 Purpose and Scope

-The planetary community is invited to the first major international conference devoted specifically to Enceladus and the Mid-Sized Icy Satellites of Saturn.
+The planetary community is invited to the first major international conference devoted specifically to Enceladus and the Icy Moons of Saturn.
 Through its array of instruments and global mapping opportunities, the Cassini mission has revolutionized our understanding of the Saturn system, and the surprisingly complex icy moons are no exception.
 The active jets of Enceladus are chief among the new discoveries.
 Others include color/thermal anomalies, equatorial ridges, satellite-derived rings, resurfacing and thermal relaxation, librations, and global fracture network surprises, to name just a few.

 The conference will be open to all scientific aspects of Enceladus and its neighboring moons.
 Topics include (but are not limited to) geology, geophysics, geochemistry and mineralogy, active jets and their properties and origins, formation and evolution, astrobiology, and future investigations of these bodies.
 Comparative planetology is encouraged!
 A major focus will be the new results from the 2015 Cassini encounters with Enceladus and the other icy moons.
 Contributions from Cassini, Voyager, and groundbased studies are welcome, as are suggestions for additional topics.